Kim-Quirk/Python-Tutorial/1-stack.md

 ![Picture of word document](images/one.PNG)

-Let's do it again..
+Let's do it again...
 We need to get to our typo!

 ![Picture of word document](images/two.PNG)

-Let's do it again..
+Let's do it again...
 We need to get to our typo!

 ![Picture of word document](images/three.PNG)